avenqo/homeauto2/doc/tibber_pulse.md

     raise self.connection_closed_exc()
 websockets.exceptions.ConnectionClosedError: received 4429 (private use) Too many open connections on this server; count 2; user agent Python/3.9 websockets/10.4; then sent 4429 (private use) Too many open connections on this server; count 2; user agent Python/3.9 websockets/10.4
 ```
-The only solution for it is to request a new API key.
+The only solution for it is to request a new API key and restart the docker container.